Search

 Taylor Wike

-Taylor Wike was named an assistant coach on July 1, 2023 and enters her first season at Duke.
-Wike serves as the team's hitting and infield coach.
+Taylor Wike was named an assistant coach on July 1, 2023, before being promoted to associate head coach on July 10, 2024.
+She enters her second season at Duke and serves as the team's hitting and infield coach.

-Wike joins the program after a four-year stint at Charlotte as an assistant coach before being promoted to associate head coach in 2022.
+Wike joined the program after a four-year stint at Charlotte as an assistant coach before being promoted to associate head coach in 2022.

 During her time with the 49ers, Wike played an important role in leading the program to its first ever Conference USA East Division title in 2021 and first appearance in the national polls in 2022.
 Wike's coaching and leadership led to the development of many Charlotte student-athletes, including two-time Conference USA Player of the Year Bailey Vannoy.
 The fifth-year catcher also became the program's first NFCA All-American, after garnering second team honors in 2022.